scale-it/algo-builder/docs/guide/algob-web.md

 + copy these checkpoints from `/artifacts` to your webapp (inside `/src/`), so it can be bundled by webpack and deployed.
 + OR, you can override your react-app config and remove `removeModuleScopePlugin` (this allows imports outside `/src` folder in react-app)

 After you're able to import checkpoint files (in `/artifacts/*.yaml`), you can simply add a yaml loader to load files & read data in your react source code.
 For eg. (reading a logic sig from checkpoints data and getting the contract's address).
-As a reference, checkout [this](https://github.com/scale-it/algo-builder-templates/blob/master/default/config-overrides.js) file.
+As a reference, checkout [config-overrides.js](https://github.com/scale-it/algo-builder-templates/blob/master/htlc/config-overrides.js) file.

 ## Reference

-For reference checkout [`algo-builder-templates/default`](https://github.com/scale-it/algo-builder-templates/tree/master/default) project.
+For reference checkout [`algo-builder-templates/htlc`](https://github.com/scale-it/algo-builder-templates/tree/master/htlc) project.
 It's a webapp with integrated with an algob project.
-You deploy the contracts first in an `algob` environment (simply using `algob deploy`).
-The deployed information in checkpoints is used(rendered) by the dapp's frontend (for eg. ASA ID).
+You firstly deploy the smart contracts using `algob deploy`.
+The deployed information in checkpoints is used by the dapp's frontend (for eg. ASA ID).

-We have also added a [config-overrides.js](https://github.com/scale-it/algo-builder-templates/blob/master/default/config-overrides.js) to override `webpack.config.js`:
+We have also added a [config-overrides.js](https://github.com/scale-it/algo-builder-templates/blob/master/htlc/config-overrides.js) to override `webpack.config.js`:
 + add a yaml loader
 + allow imports from outside `/src` in react app (so these could be bundled in webpack config)